- Build complex new features in Laravel, maintaining and improving the API that is used by the frontend and mobile apps.

 - 2010 - 2015: (Self-Employed) Human Behaviour and Personal Coaching

-- Including 2.5 years (Sep 2022 - Present) as product owner and part-time CTO for an vehicle asset management company.
+- 2022 - Present: (Sub-contracting) Product owner and part-time CTO for an vehicle asset management company

 Although web development and personal coaching may seem like a bit of a strange mix, it has proven to be a highly beneficial combination, which you'll see as you continue to scroll.